gemini-hlsw/explore-help-docs/configuration/positionangle.md

 Explore will select the PA that allows using the brightest guide star with the least amount of vignetting.
 This should be the preferred choice for most imaging observations.

 * __Parallactic Override__:
-This is for internal use by the observer if they need to make a small adjustment to the automatically calculated average parallactic angle in order to reach a guide starhtly.
+This is for internal use by the observer if they need to make a small adjustment to the automatically calculated average parallactic angle in order to reach a guide star.